lum-muu/lum.bio/DEVELOPMENT.md

 ### Data Parser (`src/data/mockData.ts`)
 - Reads from `_aggregated.json`, normalises folder relationships, attaches works/pages, and sorts everything with deterministic rules.
 - `buildNavigationMap` consumes the resulting folder tree for O(1) lookups elsewhere.

+### Integrity Verification Pipeline
+- `scripts/build-data.js` appends an `_integrity` FNV-1a checksum alongside `_buildTime` every time the aggregated file is regenerated.
+- `scripts/check-integrity.ts` powers `npm run integrity:check`, allowing collaborators (and CI) to recompute the checksum or fix it with `--write` without rebuilding everything.
+- `src/data/mockData.ts` exports a `dataIntegrity` helper that recomputes the checksum at runtime and warns if the payload was tampered with.
+- `StatusBar` consumes `dataIntegrity`, prints `[verified]` / `[tamper detected]`, and a new tamper warning links to the Integrity Guide plus the CLI command.
+- `src/components/layout/__tests__/StatusBar.test.tsx` simulates tampering to prove the UI updates and messaging behave as expected.

+### Monitoring & Error Handling
+- `src/services/monitoring.ts` wraps Sentry initialisation; set `VITE_SENTRY_DSN` to enable crash reporting (the app gracefully no-ops when it’s missing).
+- `src/components/common/ErrorBoundary.tsx` reports every error via the monitoring service, shows a friendlier fallback with recovery steps, and exposes a copy-to-clipboard crash report that includes the reference code.
+- Each reference code is sent as a Sentry tag so the support address (`hi@lum.bio`) can correlate user reports with telemetry.

 ## 3. Performance Notes